 There are a lot of belts out there that vary in materials used and style of latch.
-Due to its hybrid build with leather and nylon, and the self-locking buckle, we think this product from Element 26 is a great option for anyone who’s looking for a versatile belt to toss in their gym bag.
+Due to its hybrid build with leather and nylon, and the self-locking buckle, we think this belt from Element 26 is a great option for anyone who’s looking for a versatile belt to toss in their gym bag.
 Its versatility makes it possible to rep out some squats and deadlifts one minute, then work through CrossFit workouts the next.

 - The pairing of leather and nylon makes the Element 26 Hybrid Belt a good choice for powerlifts, Olympic-style lifts, and even CrossFit.